DLR-TS/adore_setup/README.md

 Here is a script to set up system requirements: [install_docker.sh](install_docker.sh)

 ## Checking out a Repository
 Our git repositories use submodules.
-Configure your ssh keys for [github.com].
+Make sure to configure your ssh keys for github.com, as documented [here](https://docs.github.com/en/enterprise-server@3.1/authentication/connecting-to-github-with-ssh).
 You may check-out the main repository in the following way:
 ```bash
 git clone --recurse-submodules git@github.com:eclipse/adore.git